Ham and Pea Salad is an American recipe I love. It’s a delicious side for barbecues, and a fantastic way to use up any leftover ham.

 Nutrition Information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
 Please note that nutrition details may vary based on methods of preparation, origin and freshness of ingredients used.

-And there you have it - my take on the classic American pea and ham salad.
+And there you have it - my take on the classic American pea and ham salad - perfect for using up leftover ham after Easter.

 Slán agus beannacht,